RetroPie/RetroPie-Docs/docs/Wifi.md

 ![wifiinfo](https://cloud.githubusercontent.com/assets/10035308/9141742/226f50de-3cf8-11e5-8b6b-328f2110e655.png)

-## Connecting to Wifi Without a Keyboard
+## Connecting to WiFi Without a Keyboard

 If you wish to connect to wifi without needing an extra keyboard you can add a file to the boot partition of the sd card called `wifikeyfile.txt`